RAGE-toolkit/RAGE-on-SSD/README.md

 ```
 During the installation.
 Proceed with "Yes" and run the conda init as metioned by the conda installation process.

-Once the conda is installed you can check it by running
+Once the conda is installed you can check it by running.
+On sucess installation "(base)" will appear on your left side of your writing window in the terminal.
 ```shell
 bash
 ```